kite1988/famf/README.md

 Tao Chen, Xiangnan He and Min-Yen Kan (2016).
 [Context-aware Image Tweet Modelling and Recommendation.](https://www.comp.nus.edu.sg/~kanmy/papers/mm16.pdf) In Proceedings of the 24th ACM International Conference on Multimedia (MM'16), Amsterdam, The Netherlands.

-We have additionally released two datasets used in our paper.
-See [data/README.MD] (data/README.MD) for details.
+We have additionally released two datasets used in our paper:
+* [Image tweet for personalized recommendation] (https://github.com/kite1988/famf/blob/master/data/README.MD#1-dataset-image-tweets-for-recommendation-123mb)
+* [Twitter images with manually-recognized text] (https://github.com/kite1988/famf/blob/master/data/README.MD#2-dataset-twitter-images-with-manually-recognized-text-60kb)

 **Please cite our MM'16 paper if you use our code or dataset.
 Thanks!**